AyogoHealth/ay-menu-button/README.md

 For convenience and ease of integration with apps already using client-side frameworks, framework integration files are also available.

-Currently we only support Angular 1, but we are hoping to support Angular 2 and native WebComponents.
+Currently we only support Angular 1 and Vue, but we are hoping to support native WebComponents.

 ### Angular 1